Duefectu/BorielBasicGuideForBeginners/README.md

-# BorielBasicGuideForDummies
-Boriel Basic for ZX Spectrum, a guide for dummies...and those who are not so much, book listings.

-**Work in progress**

 # BorielBasicManualForDummies
 Source code of the listings published in the book "Boriel Basic for ZX Spectrum - A Guide for Dummies...and Those Who Aren't So Much"